torque/torque.github.io/contents/articles/how-not-to-hack/index.md

 append its signature, and write the signed files to disk.

-A very basic proof-of-concept, but it works, and the only side-effect is that it creates an unusable entry int the encoder configuration dropdown menu.
+A very basic proof-of-concept, but it works, and the only side-effect is that it creates an unusable entry in the encoder configuration dropdown menu.
 That's a small price to pay, in my opinion.

 ### The Moral of the Story